jmathai/elodie/Readme.md

 * `%location` can be used to combine multiple values of `%city`, `%state` and `%country`.
 For example, `location=%city, %state` would result in folder names like `Sunnyvale, California`.
 * `%date` can be used to combine multiple values from [the standard Python time directives](https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior).
 For example, `date=%Y-%m` would result in folder names like `2015-12`.
+* `%custom` can be used to combine multiple values from anything else.
+Think of it as a catch-all when `%location` and `%date` don't meet your needs.

 ### Reorganize by changing location and dates